Pages

 The following is a video produced by Paul Titangos from his series of photos.

-Photography by Paul Titangos, January 5, 2025, Seascape State Beach, Santa Cruz County.
+Photography by Paul Titangos, 5 January 2025, Seascape State Beach, Santa Cruz, CA

 Tuesday, December 17, 2024